Deliver Loyalty, Create Advocacy

 However, when a contact centre associate is able to go beyond the transaction and deliver on the expressed and unexpressed desires of a customer then they create a positive connection with the customer, which leads to loyalty and advocacy.

 It starts with the experience that the associates in the contact centre have as employees.
 Here I am talking about everything from their recruitment and onboarding, to their ongoing training and of course their reward and recognition.
 Importantly, when considering the technology platforms to deploy, ease of use for employees should be a top consideration.
-Often organizations talk about removing friction points for customers, but this is of equal importance to the employee.
-From a technology point of view businesses for decades have been chasing the nirvana of a contact centre agents using one system and achieving a so called ‘single-view’ of the customer.
-What I think matters most is to select a contact centre solution that is adaptable, agile and quick to operationalize.
+Often organisations talk about removing friction points for customers, but this is of equal importance to the employee.
+From a technology point of view businesses, for decades, have been chasing the nirvana of a contact centre agents using one system and achieving a so called ‘single-view’ of the customer.
+What I think matters most is to select a contact centre solution that is adaptable, agile, and quick to operationalise.

 The technology stack that you deploy in your contact centre should not only remove friction points for your associates but enable them to focus on the customer not the system.